 How to use the update files: To get the update and the features listed below, download one of the following three files and unZIP it in your Guide directory.
 Important: if you run Guide in a language other than English, you'll also need to download and unZIP one or more of the "language" files offered below, if such a file is provided.
 Also, it's a good idea to read through the list of new features (following the download section) to see what you're getting.

 Finally, be advised: once you have Guide 8.0 updated, you can actually go to the update page for Guide 9.1, download the update from that page, and run Guide 9.1 software with your Guide 8.0 disks.
+This gets you several new features and bug fixes.
 You do have to go through an extra step, as described here, to get the new software to work with the old disks.
 Be warned that while this does get you current software with many improvements and bug fixes, it doesn't get you updated comet/asteroid elements and so forth; those are too big to download, and require the Guide 9.1 DVD.

 32-bit (Win95/98/NT/XP/Vista/Win7,8,10) update (GUIDE8.ZIP) (about 1250 KBytes)